5 Things Holding Back A Better Deadlift

 2) Weak off the floor

 After prepping the position, a lot of athletes struggle with just getting the bar off the ground.
 The first 1-3 inches is typically a stumbling block with new/heavier weights.
 As we get stronger, that strength is often translated last to the end ranges of motion due to neglecting to train in these ranges.
-(This is why you see a lot of super heavy quarter squats from bro-lifters) As the deadlift is initiated from a range which forces greater joint flexion, struggle through those 1-3 inches can often be attributed to end-range weakness.
+(This is why you see a lot of super heavy quarter squats from bro-lifters) As the deadlift is initiated from a range that forces greater joint flexion, struggle through those 1-3 inches can often be attributed to end-range weakness.
 Elite powerlifting coach trains athletes through merely pulling through this end range with increasing loads.

 3) Weak through the Mid-Range: